panserbjorn/Haskell-API-Tutorial/2. Hello World/README.md

 1. Running Haskell code in the interactive mode using `ghci`.
 2. Running Haskell code using `runhaskell`.
-3. Compiling Haskell code using `ghc`.
+3. Compiling Haskell code using `ghc` and then running the executable.

 ## Running Haskell code in the interactive mode using `ghci`